Judge Advocate’s log, Stardate 54325.4: I have finished my review of the incident that led to the loss of the Hainan.

 “I know how to do a backrub,” Roslyn answered.
 “I’m wondering why we broke up.”

 “In this case, she came back.
 I’ll assume that we should include the sensor and radio logs.”

 Things did not go as planned for Jenna Carson.
 She had intended to disable the warbug and bring the crew in for questioning.
-Before she was able to get a MACO team aboard, they had lost the ship.
-Under the current circumstances, scoring a 'kill' on a warbug would be acceptable; however, there was still an after-action report to file, and having her crew intact could prove to be valuable.
+Before she was able to get a boarding team into action, they had lost the ship.
+Under the current circumstances, scoring a ‘kill’ on a warbug would be acceptable; however, there was still an after-action report to file, and having her crew intact could prove to be valuable.
 In drafting her report, Jenna consulted with her two friends.
-"I'm still at a loss," Jenna started.
-"We used just enough force to disable the warbug.
-How the hell did the ship just blow up on us?"
+“I’m still at a loss,” Jenna started.
+“We used just enough force to disable the warbug.
+How the hell did the ship just blow up?”

 “I suspect,” Susan noted, “that whoever was in control of that ship did not want it to fall into Starfleet’s hands.”

-"I checked the sensor logs," Sonya added.
-"I noticed an explosion consistent with a matter-antimatter reaction occurred near the aft poloron weapon.
-I think we've got a clear case of a self-destruct."
+“I checked the sensor logs,” Sonya added.
+“I noticed an explosion consistent with a matter-antimatter reaction occurred near the aft polaron weapon.
+I think we’ve got a clear case of a deliberate warp core breach.”

 “I’ll be sure to note that,” Jenna said, having nothing else to add.

 “You might want to send Patrick a copy of your report,” Susan suggested.
 “I did get a note from Bernie.
 He ran into the same trouble we did – he also thinks these incidents may be connected.”

 “It certainly wouldn’t hurt,” Jenna noted to herself.
 He knows how to find the connections between events, she thought to herself, He has the know-how and the warroom.

 Captain’s Log, Stardate 54330.7: The after-action reports from Captain Carson and Commander Tyler have been received and acknowledged.
 A plan of action to prevent future incursions is being devised.